shivamtomar-mac/shivamtomar-mac/README.md

 ## 🧑‍💻 About Me

-- 🎓 B.Tech 3rd year student at MITS (Mathematics and Computing).
+- 🎓 B.Tech finale year student at MITS (Mathematics and Computing).
 - 🤖 Passionate about **automation**, **AI-based tools**, and **problem-solving**.
 - 🚀 Built **QuizWhiz** (intelligent quiz solver) and **AutoResultGen** (automated result retriever).
 - 🔧 I enjoy working with APIs, Selenium, and building user-friendly tools.